Kirandeep-Singh/bluestacks-submission/README.md

 Details of files are below:
 1. **main.py** is the driver code. run this to execute the rbac.
-2. **propfileoperation.py** contains class for updating and getting values from property file.
+2. **propfileoperation.py** library contains class for updating and getting values from property file.
 It can be modified to update and fetch from DB or any other place.
-3. **rbac_exceptions.py** contains the user defined exceptions for this tool.
+3. **rbac_exceptions.py** library contains the user defined exceptions for this tool.
-4. **rbac_logic.py** contains the backend code and classes which are excuted upon selecting an action from main.py
+4. **rbac_logic.py** library contains the backend code and classes which are excuted upon selecting an action from main.py

 ## Execution
 1. Clone the Repository.